Western Hasakah offensive: Counteroffensive second phase – Ras al-Ayn countryside

 On 26 May, the YPG captured the town of Mabrouka, in the border area of Ras al-Ayn, bringing them closer to the ISIL-held border town of Tell Abyad, then a major transit point for ISIL black-market oil commerce and foreign fighters from Turkey.

-In all, since 6 May, the YPG and allied forces captured 4,000 square kilometers of territory throughout the western Al-Hasakah Governorate, including 230 towns, villages and farmlands.
+In all, since 6 May, the YPG and allied forces captured 4,000 square kilometers of territory throughout the western Hasakah Governorate, including 230 towns, villages and farmlands.

 After the capture of Mabrouka, the YPG launched attacks on ISIL-held villages on the border.
 The Kurds claimed that 184 ISIL fighters were killed between 25 and 28 May.

 On 29 May, the YPG captured the entire countryside of Ras al-Ayn, as they continued the second phase of their campaign.
-Later that day, clashes on the administrative boundary between Al-Hasakah and Raqqa provinces took place that left 30 civilians dead at Nis Tal, on the Syrian–Turkish border, according to SOHR.
+Later that day, clashes on the administrative boundary between Hasakah and Raqqa provinces took place that left 30 civilians dead at Nis Tal, on the Syrian–Turkish border, according to SOHR.
 In contrast, Kurdish sources claimed nearly 100 people were massacred.
 The civilians were killed by ISIL while trying to escape an advance by the jihadists.
 Meanwhile, the Kurds executed 20 civilians on the charges of supporting ISIL and burned and demolished homes of suspected ISIL supporters near Tell Tamer and Ras al-Ayn.

-On 31 May 2015, Kurdish forces pushed beyond the provincial boundary between the Al-Hasakah and Raqqa Governorates, thus ending the offensive operations within the western Al-Hasakah Governorate.
+On 31 May 2015, Kurdish forces pushed beyond the provincial boundary between the Hasakah and Raqqa Governorates, thus ending the offensive operations within the western Hasakah Governorate.